RainerKoiv/ScribbleDraw/README.md

 How to get started:
 - Clone the repo
     - If you are interested in the first version, then checkout to branch with the tag 1.0.0
-- Create and activate python virtual environment ``python3 -m venv .venv`` and ``source .venv/bin/activate`` and go into the project folder
+- Create and activate python virtual environment ``python3 -m venv .venv`` and ``source .venv/bin/activate``
+- Go into the project folder
 - First time installations:
     - pip install diffusers["torch"] transformers
     - pip install controlnet_aux
     - pip install mediapipe
     - pip install gradio==5.15.0
 - Run the front-end: ``uvicorn frontend:app --reload``, wait for it to download everything and open the local URL (http://127.0.0.1:8000) given in the terminal
+    - NB!
+Gradio has a bug where it may freeze and give a server error.
+A way to fix it is to install a specific version of pydantic: ``pip install pydantic==2.10.6``
+    - You can also try gradio=5.20.0, but newer versions have a different sketchpad layout
+    - For version 1.0.0 use ``python3 frontend.py``

 ## How to use
 The project version 2.0.0 UI is divided into two sides: